Skip to main content

 Here's how you can use post position to handicap the Kentucky Derby:

-4. Look at the track conditions: The track conditions can also impact how well a horse will do in the race.
-For example, if the track is wet or muddy, horses starting from the outside post positions may have a disadvantage because they'll have to run farther to get to the rail.
+• Look at the track conditions: The track conditions can also impact how well a horse will do in the race.
+For example, if the track is wet or muddy, it can impact the favorability of being up close and/or near the rail.

 Using post position to handicap the Kentucky Derby can be a helpful tool, but it's important to remember that there are many other factors to consider as well.
 Take your time and do your research, and hopefully, you'll pick a winner!